 I studied in Spain and then went to university in France, getting my master’s in economics.
 I did internships with different countries, which gave me some experience… but I realized I didn’t want the kind of life where I’m always working for someone else.
 The idea of creating something has always been at the back of my mind.

-I came to Panama two years ago because I have some family friends in Santiago.
+I came to Panama because I have some family-friends in Santiago.
 I arrived and thought, “There are so many opportunities here.”
 But I didn’t know where to start, you know?

 ST: Where did the idea for Feelin’ Relax come from?